 H. Community Consultation

-58. The increased representation of Aboriginal and Torres Strait Islander peoples, women and all other marginalised people on councils and shires and in local government administrations to reflect the diversity of their communities.
+57. The increased representation of First Nations peoples, women and all other marginalised people on councils and shires and in local government administrations to reflect the diversity of their communities.